 PGCE in Music with Specialist Instrumental Teaching

-The course is delivered jointly by the RNCM and MMU.
-Over the year, trainees spend time in both institutions.
-Tutors ensure that the trainees’ experience is a unified and joint one, integrating the various features of teaching music in different contexts.
-During the year, trainees complete two teaching placements at secondary schools and Music Services in the North West.
+The PGCE is delivered at both the RNCM and Man Met, and during the year, trainees complete two teaching placements at secondary schools and Music Services in the North West.

-MMU staff and subject mentors provide full training on how to teach music within Key Stages 3 – 4 (ages 11 – 16) with extension to post-16 A level work.
+Man Met staff and subject mentors provide full training on how to teach music within Key Stages 3 – 4 (ages 11 – 16) with extension to post-16 A level work.
 You will study the National Curriculum in depth and explore issues such as how children acquire musical knowledge and understanding; classroom organisation; teaching mixed ability groups; equality of opportunity in schools and communication skills.

-The MMU Institute of Education is a major provider of initial teacher education and continuing professional development for teachers at Undergraduate and Postgraduate level in the North West, and one of the largest teacher training establishments in the country.
+The Man Met Faculty of Education is a major provider of initial teacher education and continuing professional development for teachers at undergraduate and postgraduate level in the North West, and one of the largest teacher training establishments in the country.
 Much of its work is recognised as being at the forefront of developments in the sector.
-The PGCE training at the Institute of Education (including the existing programme delivered in collaboration with the RNCM) has received outstanding reports from its external examiners.
+The PGCE training at the Faculty of Education – including the existing programme delivered in collaboration with the RNCM – has received outstanding reports from its external examiners.

 As a student of both the RNCM and Man Met, you will also have access to the world class facilities and teaching of both institutions.
 This includes the opportunity to observe and participate in performance workshops, academic classes and research seminars at the RNCM.
 In addition to your programme, you will have the opportunity to purchase lessons with world leading musicians and educators.

 Applications are accepted throughout the year.
 Click here for details on how to apply, and to view Man Met’s course page.